-Gearing is when you borrow money to make an investment, and it’s often talked about in regards to investment properties.
-There are three types of gearing depending on the income earned from your investment: positive, neutral and negative.
+Gearing is when you borrow money to invest, and it’s typically talked about in the context of investment properties.
+The income earned from your investment is usually positively or negatively geared.

-Positively geared properties are when the rental return is higher than your interest repayments and outgoings.
+- A property is negatively geared when the rental return is less than your interest repayments and outgoings.

-This is where it gets interesting for potential investors.
-According to Australian tax law, you may be able to claim the interest portion of your loan repayments and also some other costs as an expense, providing that the property is available to be rented.
+According to Australian tax law, you may be able to claim the interest portion of your loan repayments and also some other costs as an expense, providing the property is available to be rented.

-The key benefit associated with negative gearing is that the loss associated with the property ownership may be offset against other income earned, such as your salary, reducing your taxable income and therefore your tax payable.
+The key benefit associated with negative gearing is that any loss may be offset against other income earned, such as your salary, reducing your taxable income and therefore your tax payable.

 Some things to know